sunshowers-code/rust-cli-recommendations/src/ch04-00-versioning.md

 # Versioning

-A library crate, if provided, SHOULD follow [the usual Rust library versioning rules](https://doc.rust-lang.org/cargo/reference/semver.html).
+A library crate, if provided, *should* follow [the usual Rust library versioning rules](https://doc.rust-lang.org/cargo/reference/semver.html).

-A binary crate SHOULD NOT follow those rules.
-Instead, the public API SHOULD consist of the command-line interface, plus anything else related to the interface that the project's maintainers wish to keep stable.
+A binary crate *should not* follow those rules.
+Instead, the public API *should* consist of the command-line interface, plus anything else related to the interface that the project's maintainers wish to keep stable.
 * This means that there should only be a major version change when there's a breaking change to the CLI.
 * For example, [cargo-hakari's stability policy](https://docs.rs/cargo-hakari/latest/cargo_hakari/#stability-guarantees) is to keep the contents of a generated checked-in file the same, unless a config option is turned on or there's a bugfix.